-Scammers send this email scam to a number of people hoping that someone will fall for it and pay them money.
-There are many scams of this type, typically, scammers claim that they recorded some humiliating/compromising video and threaten to spread it if their demands to pay a particular amount of money will not be met on time.
-There are more variants of this scam, however, the main differences are the amount of money that scammers demand to be paid and Bitcoin wallet address that supposed to be used to make a payment.
-Either way, we strongly recommend not to trust this or any other scam (email) of this type.
+Criminals send this email to many people hoping that some will fall for the scam and make payments.
+There are many scams of this type online.
+Typically, scammers claim that they have recorded a humiliating/compromising video and threaten to proliferate it unless their ransom demands are met on time.
+There are more variants of this scam, however, the main differences are ransom amount and Bitcoin wallet address used to make payment.
+In any case, we strongly recommend that you do not trust this or other email scams.

-According to the scammer behind this spam campaign, he injected some malicious code into recipient's computer and used it to monitor computing activity.
-What's interesting is that sender claims to be Jeason James Ancheta, who is a notorious cyber criminal known for being the first person to be charged for controlling large numbers of hijacked computers/botnets back in 2006.
-Nevertheless, this claim is very likely to be false and sender probably only attempts to scare victims.
-This scammer claims that he accessed webcam and recorded a compromising video of a recipient while he was visiting some "dirty" website, supposedly some adult page.
-He also claims that he stole all contacts and other information and threatens to send that video to all people in recipient's contacts if he will not receive $650 in 36 hours.
-He demands to be paid in Bitcoins and to use the provided Bitcoin wallet address.
-However, in different versions of this scam scammer might be asking for a different amount of cryptocurrency.
-One way or another, this email must be ignored.
-The same applies to other emails of this type that may be received in the future.
+According to the scammer behind this spam campaign, malicious code was injected into the recipient's computer and used to monitor computing activity.
+Note that the sender claims to be Jeason James Ancheta, a notorious cyber criminal known for being the first person to be charged for controlling large numbers of hijacked computers/botnets back in 2006.
+In fact, this claim is probably false and used only in an attempt to scare victims.
+The scammer claims that the webcam was accessed and used to record a compromising video of the recipient whilst apparently visiting a "dirty" website (presumably, an adult web page).
+The scammer also claims to have stolen all contacts together with other information and threatens to send the video to all of the recipient's contacts, unless $650 is paid within 36 hours.
+Payment in Bitcoins is stipulated using the wallet address provided.
+In different versions of this scam, criminals might demand different ransom amounts.
+You should ignore this email.
+The same applies to other emails of this type that might be received in future.

 We receive a great deal of feedback from concerned users about this type of email scam.
 Here is the most popular question we receive (in this case, relating to a scam that claims to have obtained compromising videos or photos of the user):